woshiwpa/CoreMathImgProc/README.md

 .
 The building script will generate bin/CoreMathImgProc.jar file.
 This jar file is the core lib of mathe image processing.

 Note that this lib is written by pure JAVA 1.6 and is compatible with any JVM including Android.
-JMathImgProc is a JAVA example to call this lib and SmartCalc is an Android example to call this lib.
+JMathImgProc is a JAVA example to call this lib and SmartMath is an Android example to call this lib.